Protect Your Assets With Medicaid Planning

 Planning in advance is key to protecting the highest percentage of your assets and is therefore important for elders, the disabled and everyone else, regardless of age.
 The government has a five-year look-back and penalty on resource transfers/gifts.
 You should never try to do Medicaid planning yourself.
 Seek the advice of a qualified certified elder law attorney (CELA) or the government could undo your transfers and you will end up losing the assets you tried to protect.
 Attorneys’ fees are a minimal percentage of what they can legally protect.

-Vince Macri, partner at Macri Law Group, is one of only 450 attorneys nationwide who are certified in elder law by the National Elder Law Foundation.
+Vince Macri, partner at Macri & Associates, LLC, is one of only 450 attorneys nationwide who are certified in elder law by the National Elder Law Foundation.

 Under our approach to Medicaid planning, we will help determine your fair share to be spent down on care costs before eligibility for Medicaid and then protect the balance from medical spend-down.
 The government defines your fair share as everything you have accumulated over your lifetime.
 If you wait until you need long-term care, our lawyers can still protect some of your estate; however, if you start planning earlier, you can legally protect far more.
 It is not a question of if you can preserve assets but rather how much.

 Our lawyers offer free seminars to explain long-term care and asset preservation planning or we can speak to your civic group on this subject.

 Learn more about the top 10 Medicaid mistakes/myths.